uladz-zubrycki/VSMinimal/README.md

 `fonts_colors-2022.vssettings` is the file to export.

-To disable greeny highlighted of the word under cursor in case you're using ReSharper see https://www.jetbrains.com/help/resharper/Code_Analysis__Configuring_Warnings.html
+To disable greeny highlighting of the word under cursor in case you're using ReSharper see https://www.jetbrains.com/help/resharper/Code_Analysis__Configuring_Warnings.html